James-Frown/James-Frown/README.md

 - 🔭 I'm on the lookout for **Internships**

-- 🌱 I’m currently learning **TailwindCSS, Firebase, React-Router & NextJS**
+- 🌱 I’m currently learning **TailwindCSS, Firebase, React-Router, NextJS, Bootstrap & Typescript**

 - 🤝 I’m currently working on **ChoreWise**